-The Public Service Pensions Act 2013 introduced the requirement to have a Local Pensions Board to assist in the good governance of the scheme.
+The Public Service Pensions Act 2013 introduced the requirement to have a Local Pensions Board to assist in the good governance of the Local Government Pension Scheme 'Scheme'.

-The purpose of the Board is to assist the Administering Authority in its role as a Scheme Manager of the Scheme.
+The purpose of the Board is to assist the Administering Authority in its role as a Pension Fund Manager of the Scheme.
 Such assistance is to: